 - If you use brown bread it’ll have a slightly nuttier taste which is great.

-- If you dump some of the syrup and after it sits in the fridge you still see it looking a bit runny, feel free to scoop out the excess syrup with a spoon.
+- Once.in the fridge, check after a few hours and if you feel there is excess syrup that is a bit runny, feel free to scoop out the excess syrup with a spoon.